solyarisoftware/PERE/README.md

 ### On a second terminal: run a "publisher"

-run a test publisher that emit / push some event every few seconds on a certain channel.
+The test publisher that emit / push some event every few seconds on a certain channel.

 ```bash
 $ ruby publisher.rb